 Master Fung Keun, was the Man I wanted.

-The training would take place at Sifu Donald Mak's school in Ya Ma Tai in Kowloon district.
+The training would take place at Sifu Donald Mak’s school in Ya Ma Tai district.

-We would devote ourselves for the next 7 days, learning and studying Kulo wing chun kung fu.
+We would study for the next 7 days, 8 hrs a day, Kulo wing chun kung fu.

-Fung Keun could not speak English, so I had to also organize an interpreter, one that was rehearsed in wing chun.
+Fung Keun could not speak English, so I had to also organize an interpreter.

-Unknown to me at the time (2007), I would go back to Kulo many more times and learn an integrated kulo form and wooden dummy training.
+I would go back to Kulo a few more times and learn a kulo form and wooden dummy.

 Sifu Linda and I spent time with Fung Keun, training and having food together.

 On the sixth day we had a break so I could take a trip to Kulo to visit his father, GM Fung Chun.